tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-02-WD_KCRCO_B/unit-7/talk-08-talk-08-Project_1_Development/talk-08-Project_1_Development.md

 ---
 icon:
-  type: carbon:task
+  type: mdi:help-circle-outline
-  color: 607D8B
+  color: 398126
 ---

-Project 1 (Development)

-This module extends the student?s knowledge of software engineering with a view to equipping them fo ...
+This module extends the student?s knowledge of software engineering with a view to equipping them for their project work in this current year (year IV ...